Blendify/blender-manual/blender_docs/manual/grease_pencil/structure.rst

 ==========

-Points are always connected by a straight line, the line you see when you are editing in Edit Mode or when you look at a stroke in wire-frame view.
+Points are always connected by a straight line, the line you see when you are editing in Edit Mode or when you look at a stroke in wireframe view.
 They are invisible on the rendered image and used to construct the final stroke.